Peter Fritz | Photography on Purpose

 GEAR

-This is the gear I use for my landscape photography and video-making.
+This is the gear I use for my car and landscape photography and video-making.
 I only include items I've purchased, used, and would recommend if you came up to me and asked.

 Canon EOS R5 Mirrorless Camera

-This is the kind of camera I've always wanted - full-frame, mirrorless, high-res and built to withstand the great outdoors.
-Peter McKinnon calls it the 'grail camera', and for good reason.
+This is the kind of camera I'd always wanted – full-frame, mirrorless, high-res and built to withstand the great outdoors.
+Peter McKinnon called it the ‘grail camera', and for good reason.

 Forget about the video stats (impressive as they are) - this is an epic stills camera first and foremost.
 It's fast, extremely customisable, the eye-AF is incredible, and that viewfinder is so beautiful.